India refiners ask ADNOC to offer oil delivered price as freight spikes, sources say

 PHOTO

-Indian state refiners have asked Abu Dhabi National Oil Co (ADNOC) to offer pricing its crude on a delivered basis as well to manage costs, three refining sources said, after fresh U.S. sanctions disrupted supplies and caused freight rates to spike.
+NEW DELHI: Indian state refiners have asked Abu Dhabi National Oil Co (ADNOC) to offer pricing of its crude on a delivered basis to manage costs, three refining sources said, after fresh U.S. sanctions disrupted supplies and caused freight rates to spike.

 Refiners in India, which imports over 80% of its oil, have been hit hard by a spike in global oil prices and shipping rates after Washington recently imposed sweeping new sanctions targeting Russian insurers, tankers and oil producers.